HyperviewHQ/definition_import_tool/README.md

 # Definition Import Tool (DIT)
-DIT is a tool that allows Hyperview users to import and maintain BACnet and Modbus **(Roadmap)** definitions from the command line.
+DIT is a tool that allows Hyperview users to import and maintain BACnet and Modbus definitions from the command line.
 Hyperview has a GUI for users to manage BACnet and Modbus definitions, however, in larger sites with hundreds or thousands of sensors, a command line tool makes it easier to manage the definitions in bulk.

 # Configuration
 A valid Hyperview API client must be used.
 The API client must have the appropriate access.
 The configuration file must be placed in `$HOME/.hyperview/hyperview.toml`